OpenDSA/OpenDSA/RST/en/PL/TypeInference.rst

 -----------------

-A **type environment** is an environment associating expressions with data types (instead of with values, as did the environmentS we have used in our interpreters so far).
+A **type environment** is an environment associating expressions with data types (instead of with values, as did the environments we have used in our interpreters so far).

 For example, fill in the following question marks for a type